 Art on the Street Guidelines and Artist Application

-Art on the Street 2020 Applications - Deadline Sunday, March 8
+Art on the Street 2020 Applications - CLOSED

 Art on the Street is co-presented with Downtown Guelph Business Association and features contemporary fine art and craft.
 The juried event has grown since 2003 to become Guelph's largest outdoor exhibition and sale.
 Art on the Street spotlights talent within the regional arts community and offers a fresh-air art experience for Guelph’s residents and visitors.
 Each year, approximately 100 established and emerging artists showcase their works to several thousand visitors in temporary, open-air studios.
 Art on the Street is a free event which welcomes art lovers of all ages.

 10 am – 5 pm